ArtifexSoftware/aptest/README.rst

         ``aptest.py -i pymupdf pip: -i pymupdf git: build test`` Test current pymupdf release with testsuite in current git.

+    **Using upper-case package names**

+    If a package is specifed using an upper-case name, the package location is stored in a separate list that is only used if `--use-release-args`_ is specified.
+This is typically used in `~/.aptest`_ to simplify making releases.

+    **Aliases**

     Various convenience options and shortened aliases are provided: